Car Insurance Policy Terms: 6-Month vs. 12-Month

 Car insurance companies were not expecting to have hundreds of thousands of claims for water-damaged vehicles when they originally priced their product prior to the hurricane.

-But, you can bet they needed to raise their rates in response to the storm, and the quicker the better (for them).
+But, you can bet they needed to raise their rates in response to the storm, and the quicker the better, at least in terms of their business.
+With claim after claim coming in, any insurance company would no doubt feel the pressure put on them by such a disaster.

 Insurers also like to have more control over pricing at the individual level.
 There is much less risk for an insurer at the individual level, but they still like to be able to make adjustments.